Cotton has played important role in my life so I've paid homage to the plant on our cotton pickin' fall front porch.

 The red panels that you see are not really shutters.
 They are repurposed closet doors that friends were going to throw away.
 They've been a regular fixture on our porch for a number of years, but we just recently moved some beside the front door.

 The lanterns were given a new lease on life when I spray painted them.
-You can read more about that in this post: UPDATED PAINTED METAL LANTERNS
+You can read more about my updated painted metal lanterns here.

 The lanterns got adorned for fall, and I placed some battery operated candles inside.